BLW first foods

 Other foods that are best to avoid for small babies and toddlers due to the risk of choking include hot dog sausages, popcorn and marshmallows.

 The difference between gagging and choking

 Lots of babies gag when they start eating solids.
 This can be alarming for parents but it is not the same as choking.

 Gagging can sound worrying but it’s a way of your baby bringing any bigger lumps back to the front of his mouth to mash them down again.

 Gagging is noisy but choking is silent, which is why it is so important to keep a close eye on your baby as they eat.

 If they eat a round piece of food that blocks their airway then they can choke.
 A baby who chokes is unable to cry, cough, make any noise or breathe.
 If your baby chokes then it’s important to act quickly.

 What to do if your baby chokes

-There are so many things you can do to prevent choking, like taking care to offer safer foods and prepare them correctly as we have explained above.
+There are a number of things you can do to prevent choking.
+Take care to offer safer foods and prepare them correctly as we have outlined above.
 But if the worst happens and they do choke, it’s good to know what to do.